infranodus/n8n-infranodus-workflow-templates/README.md

 - [Marketing and SEO: Finding Gaps and Studying Competition](marketing-seo/) - These workflows use InfraNodus to study the market and identify content gaps in your competitors' discourse.
 You can use these gaps to generate business ideas and SEO-optimized content.

+  - [Find Content Gaps in URLs List](marketing-seo/find-content-gaps-in-urls-list.json) — Upload a list of URLs, build a knowledge graph, identify the main topics, generate research ideas based on the gaps between them.

+  - [Find Content Gaps in URLs List with AI Content Creator Agent](marketing-seo/find-content-gaps-in-urls-list-open-ai-agent.json) — Same as above, but with the content creator agent that generates a blog post draft based on the gaps between the topics.

 - [Research & Science](research/) — Study the current discourse in any field and identify the gaps between topical clusters using the knowledge graphs.
 Use the gaps to generate ideas and bridge the topics in a new way.

   - [Find Content Gaps in PDFs](research/content-gaps-research-ideas-pdfs.json) — Upload PDFs, build a knowledge graph, identify the main topics, generate research ideas based on the gaps between them.